 Can wet insulation be reused after drying?

-ROXUL stone wool is treated to be water repellent and its thermal properties will be restored after drying, provided there is no physical and chemical degradation.
-However, when the risk of contamination with chlorides cannot be avoided, the insulation material should be removed and replaced with dry insulation to minimize corrosion risk.
+ROXUL stone wool is treated to be water-repellent and its thermal properties will be restored after drying, provided there is no physical and chemical degradation.
+However, when the risk of contamination with chlorides cannot be avoided, the insulation material should be removed and replaced with dry insulation to minimize corrosion risk

 How can I determine the insulation type and thickness that I require?

-- Pipe diameter
+- Nominal Pipe size

 - Operating temperature